blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

 - can hard code a value or set up a property in the .ts file to put bwtn quotes
     - in the ts file `defaultQuestion = 'pet';` because in the html file we have <option value="pet">Your first Pet?</option>

+## TD: Using ngModel with Two-Way-Binding
+- we create a form, we add ngModel to get access to what ever the user entered as a reply
+    <textarea name="questionAnswer" rows="3" class="form-control" [(ngModel)]="answer" ></textarea>
+- to instantly repeat this reply in the ts file we create the property
+      `answer = '';`
+    in the html file we use it by
+      `<p>Your reply: {{ answer }}</p>`

+## TD: Grouping Form Controls

+# Forms

+## Intro
+- using the template driven form

+## TD: Adding the shopping List form

+# Using Pipes To Transform Output

+## Introduction & Why Pipes are Useful
+- feature built into angular 2 which allows you to transform output in your template
+- different pipes for different types of data & for sync & async data
+- ig: username = 'max' want it in uppercase output it with the uppercase pipe     <p> {{username | uppercase }} </p>